sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 ---
 layout: post
-title:  "NVIDIA opengpu driver: (open)SUSE packages available"
+title:  "NVIDIA Open GPU kernel modules: (open)SUSE packages available"
 date:   2022-06-07
 categories: nvidia
 ---
-On May 19, 2022 nVidia made a [release][nvidia-release] of their [OpenSource kernel modules][opengpu-github] for their newer GPU platforms (Turing and newer) with Risc-V system processor.
+On May 19, 2022 NVIDIA made a [release][nvidia-release] of their [Open GPU kernel modules][opengpu-github] for their newer GPU platforms (Turing and newer) with Risc-V system processor.
 Meanwhile we have (open)SUSE packages for simple testing available in the [X11:Drivers:Video][x11-drivers-video] project of our [openSUSE Build Service][obs].
 If you want to give these a try you need to install [ nvidia-open-gfxG06 ][kmp] and [kernel-firmware-nvidia-gsp][firmware] packages.

 Installation instructions for openSUSE 15.4: